Introduction to Credit Balance

 1. Credit Balance in Banking

-A credit balance in a bank account represents the positive amount available for withdrawal or future transactions.
+A credit balance in bank account represents the positive amount available for withdrawal or future transactions.
+In banking terminology, bank balance credit means that the institution is holding funds for you.
+Therefore, credit balance of bank account indicates the liquidity of the account holder.

 2. Credit Balance in Credit Cards